AI Use Cases/Private Equity

 The AI Solution

-Revenue Institute builds a purpose-built extraction layer that ingests documents directly from Intralinks, Datasite, DealCloud, and email, processes them through PE-specific language models trained on term sheets, cap tables, LPA schedules, and portfolio reporting formats, then maps extracted data into native Salesforce records, Carta cap table updates, and SQL pipeline tables with zero manual remapping.
+Revenue Institute builds a purpose-built extraction layer that ingests documents directly from Intralinks, Datasite, DealCloud, and email, processes them through PE-specific AI models trained on term sheets, cap tables, LPA schedules, and portfolio reporting formats, then maps extracted data into native Salesforce records, Carta cap table updates, and SQL pipeline tables with zero manual remapping.
 The system recognizes document type automatically, applies the correct extraction schema, flags ambiguous fields for human review, and logs all extractions for audit compliance under SEC and AIFMD frameworks.

 Automated Workflow Execution